 We celebrate excellence

-Honors College graduates are celebrated at our annual spring Convocation where they receive certificates, along with tassels and pins that may be worn at University commencement ceremonies.
+Honors College graduates are celebrated at our annual spring Convocation where they receive certificates and regalia they can wear at University Commencement!

 A Network of Supporters and Alumni